Mercedes police see increase in reports of graffiti

 "I encourage those people that see these things happening to report it to the local law enforcement, to the Mercedes Police Department," Rodriguez said.

-Residents can make a report by calling the McAllen Police Department at 956-681-2000 or going in person to the police station.
+Residents can make a report by calling the Mercedes Police Department at 956-565-3102 or going in person to the police station.

 News Video